-Fund Balance is the City's "reserve."
-It provides a measure of the City's ability to mitigate future risks associated with providing important services in times of economic uncertainties.
-To provide funding for emergencies, the City Council has adopted a policy that requires fund balance to be maintained at a minimum level equal to 20% of General Fund's budget.
-The chart below depicts Fund Balances for five previous fiscal years.
-The City has maintained a healthy Fund Balance ("reserve") and it is anticipated that the upcoming fiscal year will continue to follow this trend.
+Fund Balance serves as the City's "reserve."
+It reflects the City's capability to manage future risks and sustain essential services during periods of economic uncertainties.
+To secure emergencies funding, the City Council has implemented a policy requiring that at least 20% of the General Fund's operating budget be maintained as a minimum threshold.
+The chart below depicts the historical data of the City's past five-year Fund Balances.
+The City has maintained a healthy Fund Balance ("reserve"), and it is anticipated that the upcoming fiscal year will continue to follow this trend.

-In addition, for the third time in about a decade, the proposed Fiscal Year 2023- 2024 budget was adopted as a structurally balanced budget where projected ongoing revenues are expected to balance the proposed operating expenditures.
+In addition, for the third time in about a decade, the proposed Fiscal Year 2024- 2025 budget was adopted as a structurally balanced budget where projected ongoing revenues are expected to balance the proposed operating expenditures.
 For that to occur into the future, the City will need to continue to manage ongoing expenditures with an eye toward potential downward fluctuations in long term revenue.